cmazakas/foxy/docs/asio-and-beast.md

 # Asio and Beast

 Asio and Beast form the core machinery of Foxy.
-These libs were chosen very selectively.
 This document aims to explore the reasons for choosing these libraries as well as covering what relevant portions one must learn to effectively use Foxy.

 ## Asio